| |

 Garden Hand Fork

 Similar to a hand trowel in size, a hand fork has 3 or 4 sturdy metal tines and is usually bent at a square angle.
-Its purpose is similar to a pitchfork but is helpful for working in smaller areas.
+Its purpose is similar to a pitchfork but helps work in smaller areas.

 I use it to loosen small patches of dirt and turn over and aerate soil such as when I am transplanting small plants or planting seeds for my vegetable garden.
-The curved tines are helpful for shifting soil around, scooping mulch, and even churning up compost piles.
+The curved tines help shift soil around, scoop mulch, and even churn up compost piles.

 Things to look for:

 • Decide on bent or straight tines.
 Straight tines are slightly better for loosening up compacted soil.
-However, I really prefer using bent (square) tines as they are more durable and don’t bend when you run into a rock.
-To loosen up the soil, I simply use it like I would use a hoe.
+However, I prefer using bent (square) tines as they are more durable and don’t bend when you run into a rock.
+To loosen up the soil, I use it like a hoe.

 • Comfortable handle.
-This is something you may use regularly, so make sure it feels good in your hand before you purchase it or you may end up with very sore hands!
+You may use this regularly, so make sure it feels good in your hand before you purchase it, or you may end up with very sore hands!

 A gardening fork being pulled across soil.